 Kafunta River Lodge

-This iconic lodge is the pitch perfect finish to this trip as it remains one of the most sought-after luxury camps in all of Zambia.
-Nestled on the riverbanks of the Zambezi, Tongabezi Lodge (https://tongabezi.com/) is a mere 12 miles upstream from the thundering Victoria Falls.
+This iconic lodge is the pitch-perfect finish to this trip, as it remains one of the most sought-after luxury camps in Zambia.
+Nestled on the riverbanks of the Zambezi, Tongabezi Lodge is a mere 12 miles upstream from the thundering Victoria Falls.

-Their recent renovation has only upped the already raised ante.
-However, the real luxury on site here is the lovely staff, their exceptional service and the warmth and stories from proprietors Ben and Vanessa.
-The setting is genuinely majestic and like nothing you have seen on safari so far.
-You can top all of this off with the buzz of activities and the many amenities on property and nearby, which allows for a truly deep dive into all of the ambiance and the experiences at hand.
+Their recent renovation has only upped the already-raised ante.
+However, the real luxury on site here is the lovely staff, exceptional service, and the warmth and stories from proprietors.
+The setting is majestic, like nothing you have seen on safari.
+You can top this off with the buzz of activities and the many amenities on the property and nearby, allowing for an intense dive into the ambiance and the experiences at hand.

 *All images of Zambia are courtesy of Karen Loftus, except for accommodations and if otherwise stated.

 Accommodations, Rates, Availability

 Pricing is based on a shared double occupancy room.
 20% of the cost needed asap as deposit in order to confirm your booking.

 Please note: Payment must be made in full by April 30th, 2023.

 Availability - This ultra-exclusive program welcomes a maximum of 10.

 Email us ASAP to Secure Your Spot!
 Space is extremely limited.
 This trip will sell out.